TheGreenMachine/1816Plugin/README.md

 }
 ```
 which allows you to create your jar file, which then you can drag into the 'plugins' folder inside wherever your Shuffleboard folder is located.

+### Keeping up-to-date
+Inside your `build.gradle` file, particularly the `openjfx` plugin which includes JavaFX version 11 since
+Java 11+ no longer includes JavaFX, be sure to change the version to the latest JFX version
+whenever there is a new release, along with any new Java SDK releases.

+The same applies to the Shuffleboard version, which you can also find your running version in the
+`build.gradle` file.